Rudi Dutschke: SDS, the strategy of confrontation

-In 1964, Dutschke's group entered the German Socialist Students Union (Sozialistischer Deutscher Studentenbund), the former collegiate wing of the Social Democrats (SPD).
-The SDS had been expelled from the moderate SPD for its unreconstructed leftism, although this had amounted to little more than organising lectures on Marxism.
+In 1964, Dutschke's group entered the Sozialistischer Deutscher Studentenbund (German Socialist Students Union), the former collegiate wing of the Social Democrats (SPD).
+The SDS had been expelled from the moderate SPD for its 'unreconstructed leftism', although this had amounted to little more than organising lectures on Marxism.

-Dutschke, elected in 1965 to the political council of the West Berlin SDS, in the face of some considerable resistance argued for confrontations in the university and on the streets.
+Dutschke, elected in 1965 to the political council of the West Berlin SDS in the face of some considerable resistance, argued for confrontations in the university and on the streets.
 The theory as expounded by Dutschke in relation to protests against the Vietnam War, which soon dominated the agenda, was that "systematic, limited and controlled confrontations with the power structure" would "force the representative 'democracy' to show openly its class character, its authoritarianism, ... to expose itself as a 'dictatorship of force'".
 The awareness produced by such provocations would free people to rethink democratic theory and practice.

 Dutschke and his faction had an important ally in Michael Vester, SDS vice-president and international secretary.
 Vester, who had studied in the US in 1961–62, and worked extensively with the American SDS (Students for a Democratic Society), introduced the theories of the American New Left and supported the call for “direct action” and civil disobedience.

 In April 1965 Dutschke traveled with an SDS group to the Soviet Union.
 His hosts, who would have been aware of his critical, in their view anti-Soviet, commentary in Anschlag, classified him as a Trotskyite.
 On his return in May 1965, his group's target was the United States, driven in particular by outrage over its invasion of the Dominican Republic.

 In the summer of 1965 Dutschke took part in student protests over the Free University's refusal of speaking rights to the writer Erich Kuby.
 This was a prelude to a sit-in at the university in June the following year.
 Just as in the Berkeley Free Speech Movement two years earlier, West Berlin students were making a connection between the imperiousness of the university authorities and the broader absence of democratic practice.